Loule95450/PHPbones/README.md

 ### What do I need to modify for my template to work?

+> N-O-T-H-I-N-G. You just have to move the template to your HTDOCS folder.
+And on your browser go to your [localhost]("http://localhost/")

-> Edit `My-Project-Name/app/config/config.php` to configure the site (Database, site name)
+> After configuration you can add more information in `My-Project-Name/app/config/config.php` (Database, site name)

 # What are the files for?